WildKnitter/HipToBeSquare/README.md

 # Capstone Project - Hip to be Square!
-Our final project!
+Our Capstone Project for HartCode Academy 2019!
 A site to sign up teams and team members for a crafting charity blitz!
 This site uses a Node.js/Express back end and REST API to help manage data services.

 ![IndexPage](public/images/sitescreenshot.jpg?raw=true "IndexPage")

+## Site Author
+* **Pamela W Belknap** - HartCode Academy 2019

 ## Purpose and goals of this site
 - To display the leagues, teams, and members for a charity knitting and crocheting drive.